 If visitors struggle to find products quickly, they are likely to leave your store.

-Fix: Simplify your menu structure and organize products into logical categories.
+Simplify your menu structure and organise products into logical categories.
 Make sure the search bar is easy to find and works effectively.
+AI-powered search tools available through the Shopify App Store can significantly improve product discovery.

 9. Ignoring Email Marketing

 Many Shopify stores rely only on ads and social media for traffic.
-However, email marketing remains one of the most effective channels for driving repeat purchases.
+However, email marketing continues to deliver the highest ROI of any digital marketing channel in 2026, with an average return of $36 for every $1 spent.

-Fix: Build an email list using sign-up forms or discount popups.
+Build an email list using sign-up forms or discount popups.
 Create automated flows such as welcome emails, abandoned cart reminders, and post-purchase follow-ups.
+Shopify Email and integrations with tools like Klaviyo make this straightforward to implement.

 10. Not Tracking Data and Performance